mr-speedster/DB2Azure/README.md

 ## Description

-DB2Azure helps automate the process of extracting data from SQL Server and PostgreSQL databases and uploading it directly to Azure Blob Storage in either JSON or CSV format.
-The package includes two main modules for SQL Server (`SQLLoader`) and PostgreSQL (`PostgreLoader`), each providing methods for executing SQL queries and transferring the data to Azure Blob Storage.
+DB2Azure helps automate the process of extracting data from SQL Server, PostgreSQL, and MySQL databases and uploading it directly to Azure Blob Storage in either JSON or CSV format.
+The package includes three main modules for SQL Server (`SQLLoader`), PostgreSQL (`PostgreLoader`), and MySQL (`MySQLLoader`), each providing methods for executing SQL queries and transferring the data to Azure Blob Storage.

 ### Key Features:
 - **SQL Server Support**: Extracts data from Microsoft SQL Server databases using `pyodbc`.
 - **PostgreSQL Support**: Extracts data from PostgreSQL databases using `psycopg`.
+- **MySQL Support**: Extracts data from MySQL databases using `pymysql`.
 - **Azure Blob Storage Upload**: Uploads data as JSON or CSV to Azure Blob Storage using the `azure-storage-blob`.
 - **Flexibility**: Allows customization of folder path, file name, and blob URL.
 - **Error Handling**: Provides detailed error messages in case of failures.